readthedocs/blog/ads-on-read-the-docs.rst

 Read the Docs is a :doc:`massive project <read-the-docs-2015-stats>`, and requires a large amount of work to keep running and support.
+We receive support requests and must tend to the operations of the servers on a daily basis.
+Neither of these tasks lend to volunteer contributions, they both require dedicated support roles for such a large site.
 **I've personally been wearing a pager in support of the project for over 4 years, all on a volunteer basis.**
-We receive support requests and must tend to the operations of the servers on a daily basis, but both these roles lend to dedicated support.

-Though we have done multiple donation drives, and have enabled other ways for users to support us, these only supply a limited amount of one-time funding.
+Though we have done multiple donation drives, and have enabled other ways for users to support us, these only supply a limited amount of funding.
 Our users are the last ones we want to charge, they are other open source projects who aren't paid themselves!
 This puts us in a hard situation.
-Selling a small amount of documentation reader attention allows us to support the project without affecting authors.
+Selling a small amount of documentation reader attention allows us to sustainably support Read the Docs without affecting authors.

 No Tracking
 -----------